afsc-assessments/goa-fhs/README.md

 Code here builds upon work by C. McGilliard and C. Monnohan.
 Document dependency on [safe](https://github.com/BenWilliams-NOAA/safe) and apportionments via [rema](https://github.com/afsc-assessments/rema) both v0.1.0.

 ## Things to Consider for Future Cycles

 -   The mean length and age is declining for the last few years, along with the survey biomass.
 All three of these aren't well captured in the fits from the base model.
-Possible that survey timing could fix this.
+Possible that survey timing could fix this, as well as revisiting selex especially for the fishery (the residuals are huge for those length comps but see below).

 -   Pearson residuals are wrong.
-Cole pointed us to a package that can correct these; need to check it out especially for length comps, which aren't looking credit.
+Cole pointed us to a package that can correct these; need to check it out especially for length comp residuals, which don't look great.

 -   In the data-prep scripts I inherited, catches are summed across all gears even though the document mentions Trawl only.
 Either change text to state that they were summed, or remove the HKL/POT gears from the data (it's a very small fraction).